navikt/github-app-token-generator/README.md

 ## Requirements

-The action needs two input parameters, `private_key` and `app_id`.
+The action needs two input parameters, `private-key` and `app-id`.
 To get these, simply create a GitHub App.
 The private key can be generated and downloaded, and should be added to the repos as a secret.